getmetamapper/metamapper/README.md

 - *Change detection*: Detects when data definitions change between schema inspection runs.
 Useful for alerting uncommunicated changes.
 - *Annotations:* Supports comments on almost every object so your team can crowdsource knowledge about data assets.
 - *Custom Properties:* Easily attach custom metadata to databases and tables, such as data steward or ETL process references.
-- *Search:* Everything is indexed and [searchable](https://www.postgresql.org/docs/9.6/textsearch.html).
-Self-service data analytics, here we come.
+- *Search:* Everything is indexed and [searchable](https://www.elastic.co/).
+Self-service data analytics, here we come!

 Check out the [Introducing Metamapper](https://www.metamapper.io/blog/2020/07/12/introducting-metamapper) blog post.